Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: All year round

 - Respect Local Customs and Environment: Avoid disturbing wildlife, picking plants, or leaving behind any litter.
-Practice responsible trekking by following Leave No Trace principles and minimizing your environmental impact.
-Also be vigilant of the daily lives of locals.
+Practice responsible trekking in the Andaman Islands by following ‘Leave No Trace’ principles and minimizing your environmental impact.
+Also, be respectful of the daily lives of locals.

 - Lightweight Clothing: Dress in lightweight, moisture-wicking clothing suitable for trekking in humid conditions.
 Opt for long sleeves and full pants to protect against sunburn, insect bites, and scratches from vegetation